onedata/op-worker/README.md

 If 'PREFER_STATIC_LINK' env variable is set during compilation, shared library - libveilhelpers.so/dylib will be linked statically against protobuf, boost_ and openssl (if it's possible).

+#### Build Release binaries

+    make -s release

-#### Build
+#### Build Debug binaries

-    make -s build
+    make -s release

-after this step you should have your libveilhelpers.a and libveilhelpers.so/dylib in "build" subdirectory.
+after this step you should have your libveilhelpers.a and libveilhelpers.so/dylib in "release" or "debug" subdirectory.

 #### Testing